 In Texas, you will need one valid form of identification that proves your age.
 This may be a drivers license, certified copy of your birth certificate, U.S. passport, or military ID card.
 You will also need to know your Social Security numbers.

 After receiving your license, there is a 72-hour waiting period in Texas before you can have the ceremony.
 This can be waived for active-duty military personnel.

-According to Texas law, couples are encouraged to attend a premarital education course that covers important marital skills and issues such as conflict management and communication and that is at least eight hours duration.
-It must be finished during the year preceding your applying for a marriage license.
+According to Texas law, couples are encouraged to attend a premarital education course.
+This must be approved by the state and cover important marital skills and issues such as conflict management and communication.
+It must be at least eight hours in duration and finished during the year preceding your application for a marriage license.